scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/labs/simple-application.rst

     This deletes the table from our local Alternator instance — just like you would with a real DynamoDB endpoint.

-    **Wrap-up for this Challenge**

-    And that’s it.

     You just created, queried, and deleted a table in ScyllaDB Alternator — using nothing but the AWS CLI.

-    In the next challenge, we’ll do the same thing from code, using Python and boto3.
+    Up next, we’ll do the same thing from code, using Python and boto3.

-    Let’s go.

-    We’ve already interacted with ScyllaDB Alternator using the AWS CLI.

-    Now, let’s do the same from code — using Python and the boto3 SDK, which is AWS’s official SDK for Python.

     **Step 1: Install boto3 (Optional)**